storm-enroute/storm-enroute.github.io/dev/styleguide.md

 - Scala standard library packages
 - Packages from Java library dependencies
 - Packages from Scala library dependencies
+- Packages from projects that the current project depends on
 - Packages from the current project

 Above, packages with the same name should be grouped together, and preferably in alphabetical order.